openlegend/core-rules/core/SRD.md

 ### Activating Flaws

 While perks provide specific benefits according to their descriptions, flaws are actively used by players to hinder the actions of their characters.
-You would do this for two primary reasons: first, to add depth and variety to your character and the story; and, second, to earn legend points, which can be used to enhance your chances of success on a future action (see [Actions and Attributes](#Actions and Attributes).
+You would do this for two primary reasons: first, to add depth and variety to your character and the story; and, second, to earn legend points, which can be used to enhance your chances of success on a future action (see [Actions & Attributes](#actions-&-attributes).
 In this way, flaws and legend points provide a sort of karmic balance to one another.
 Your sacrifice in one situation is rewarded in the future.

 You may not gain a legend point from the same flaw more than once per game session.
 Furthermore, you are in complete control of how and when your own flaws affect you.
 For example, you might play a blind samurai (using the *disabled* flaw) who has such heightened senses of hearing, smell, and touch that they're usually completely unaffected by their blindness.
 Only under extreme circumstances does the blindness hinder them.